What do you mean you don't believe in punishing corporations?

 Because it doesn't make sense.

-And to continue his so he made this campaign about him.
+So he made this campaign about him.

-We we have to acknowledge that.
+We have to acknowledge that.

-Well he did, but he also said you need to save my agenda.
+Well, he did, but he also said, you need to save my agenda.

 You need to show up and vote for Hillary so that my work can continue.

-So he put himself on the ball.
+So he put himself on a ballot.

 True.